If you are a local student you may be eligible.

 Our Certificate III in Auslan PSP30218 continues the only accredited pathway to learn Auslan in Victoria.
 This course is a prerequisite to Auslan interpreter training, but is also appropriate for friends, colleagues and family members of Deaf and hard of hearing people who would like to increase their accessibility and communication abilities.

 Melbourne Polytechnic’s Certificate III in Auslan PSP30218 is a pre-vocational course aiming to further develop your Auslan skills.
 Completion of this qualification will allow you to converse in Auslan in personal and professional settings.
 You will understand and be able to use Deaf protocol and customs in your interactions.
 You will also develop an understanding of the linguistics of Auslan in contrast to English.
 Melbourne Polytechnic has a long history within the disability sector, and as Victoria’s sole provider of this accredited pathway to learning Auslan, you will have opportunities to participate in Deaf community-based activities and events with our industry partners.

-When you graduate from this course, you might converse in routine Auslan in personal, learning, employment, social and community contexts.
-You might use your Auslan skills to improve job opportunities across administration, childcare, ICT services and occupational therapy work.
+When you graduate from this course, you could converse in routine Auslan in personal, learning, employment, social and community contexts.
+You could use your Auslan skills to improve job opportunities across administration, childcare, ICT services and occupational therapy work.

-A range of assessment methods will be conducted throughout this course including observation, testing, assignments and group work.
+A range of assessment methods will be conducted throughout this course including observation, written assessment, and project/folio.

 The hours displayed are nominal, actual classroom hours delivered may differ.
 Please contact us for the latest student contact hours information.

 |PSPLAN001||Converse in Auslan at a basic user level||Core||370|